iztleu/drim-brain/dotnet/configuration/README.md

 The .NET Options pattern allows configuring settings from various sources, ensuring flexibility and adaptability to different environments.
 Below are the primary sources:

 ![source_of_options_hierarchy](_images/source_of_options_hierarchy.png)
-Numbers and arrows points order for applying.
+Numbers and arrows point to the default order for applying.
 Later sources overwrite earlier sources.
+Order possible to be changed.

 ### Default Options